Why is social climbing so harmful for a leader?

 Obama: fortunately the president was nice about it

-And that was the hidden threat (also see: hidden power moves).
+And that was the hidden threat (also see: covert power moves).

 It was the implication that he, the president, could have NOT been nice about and unleashed some consequences for the rascal who dared to joke around the president.